Middlesbrough F.C.: Stadiums

 The Riverside Stadium, named by the supporters of the club after a vote, became the club's home in 1995.
 It was the first stadium to be built in line with the Taylor Report's recommendations on all-seater stadiums for clubs in the top two divisions of the English football league system.
 It was originally a 30,000-seater stadium, constructed at a cost of £16 million, before it was expanded in 1998 to a capacity of 35,100 for an extra £5 million.

 Since then, several reorganisations of the Riverside Stadium have taken place.
-At the start of the 2013–14 season, away fans were moved from behind the goal in the South stand to the South East corner, while home fans are now situated behind both goals to help create a better atmosphere inside the stadium.
+At the start of the 2013–14 season, away fans were moved from behind the goal in the South stand to the South East corner, while home fans were situated behind both goals to help create a better atmosphere inside the stadium.
 A giant TV screen was also installed at the back of the South-East corner, replacing the older style scoreboards attached to the North and South stand roofs.
-For the start of the 2016–17 season (and a return to the Premier League), the club had to improve the stadium's broadcasting facilities and floodlighting in order to meet current Premier League requirements.
-The club also took the opportunity to move the main camera gantry to the back of the East stand where it now faces the main West stand.
-The current stadium capacity as of the 2017–18 season is 34,000.
+For the start of the 2016–17 season (and a return to the Premier League), the club had to improve the stadium's broadcasting facilities and floodlighting in order to meet Premier League requirements.
+The club also took this opportunity to move the main camera gantry to the back of the East stand, so that it faced the main West stand.
+As of the 2017–18 season, the stadium capacity is 34,742.

-Average attendances at Middlesbrough matches have fluctuated over the past several years, moving from a 2004–05 high average of 32,012 to a low of 26,092 in 2006–07, then up again to 28,428 in 2008–09.
-Following relegation to the Championship, attendances dipped, although the crowd of 23,451 which saw Middlesbrough's first Championship game against Sheffield United represents far higher gates than is usual for the division, and indeed larger than those of some Premier League clubs.
-The club attracted an average of 24,627 for their 2015–16 promotion season from the Championship to the Premier League.